softcoder/riprunner/README.md

 composer install

 This will download all runtime and automated tests dependencies.
-If compser completed successfully you should be able to run the automated tests by running this command from the php folder:
+If composer completed successfully you should be able to run the automated tests by running this command from the php folder:

 phpunit